What are UK computer science students saying about course content?

 • Track movement in content breadth sentiment over time and by cohort, mode and demographics, with exportable summaries for programme and module teams.

-• Drill from institution to school and discipline to compare like-for-like peers, then focus action where it will move the dial most for computer science.
+• Drill from institution to school and discipline level to compare like-for-like peers, then focus action where it will move the dial most for computer science.

 • Generate concise, anonymised briefs showing what changed, for whom, and where to act next, ready for Boards of Study, annual programme review and student-staff committees.